Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

 Thus we find that the stationary density $n^{\mathrm{stat}}(\lambda)$ follows a power law in $\lambda$ as $\lambda \to \lambda_c$.
 The associated exponent is $\beta=1$ and it does not depend on the UV cutoff.
 A comparison with the stationary density obtained from the numerical solution of \eqref{eq:rate-cp} shows excellent agreement.
 From the numerical solution of Eq.~\eqref{eq:rate-cp} we can also determine the critical exponent associated with the decay of the density when $\lambda=\lambda_c$.
 In this case, we find the power law in time

 which is also independent on the UV cutoff.
 Both the exponents \eqref{eq:beta-exp} and \eqref{eq:delta_exp_CP} coincide with the exponents of classical directed percolation within the mean-field approximation \cite{hinrichsen2000non,vladimir1997nonequilibrium,henkel2008non,tauber2014critical,Malte_Henkel_2004}.
 The same universality class has been found for lattice fermionic model in Ref.~\cite{perfetto22} and we conclude that the universality class of the absorbing-state phase transition of the Fermi gas is not changed by the continuum limit.
 In the reaction-limited regime, the critical exponents associated to the phase transition are those of mean-field directed percolation.
+The mean-field values for the critical exponents \eqref{eq:beta-exp} and \eqref{eq:delta_exp_CP} in one spatial dimension might look surprising.
+For the classical contact process, one, indeed, finds that the critical exponents associated to the stationary-state phase transition deviate from the mean-field values for spatial dimensions $d$ smaller than the so-called upper critical dimension $d_c=4$ \cite{henkel2008non,tauber2005,tauber2014critical}.
+It is, however, fundamental to highlight that the upper critical dimension $d_c$ characterizes the \textit{diffusion-limited} regime (strong dissipation, not analyzed in this work).
+In the latter, mixing of the particles is slow and spatial fluctuations in the density profile are relevant in low space dimensions.
+This leads to the concept of upper critical dimension $d_c$, below which critical exponents are different from their mean-field values.
+In the present work, we, instead, consider the \textit{reaction-limited} regime (weak dissipation).
+In this regime, the Hamiltonian mixing of the particles in-between consecutive reactions is strong and therefore spatial fluctuations are wiped out.
+Consequently, in the reaction-limited regime mean-field exponents can be observed already in one dimension.